bbauska/LFS173x/README.md

 Pickup](https://github.com/hyperledger/aries-rfcs/tree/main/features/0212-pickup) specifically
 defined for picking up messages using the return route protocol.

-## The Scenario: Preparing Alice's DIDDoc for Faber {#the-scenario-preparing-alices-diddoc-for-faber .unnumbered}
+## The Scenario: Preparing Alice's DIDDoc for Faber

 Given that background, let\'s go through the sequence of events and messages that occur when Alice and Faber first connect so that Alice\'s